Derelict Buildings | Worcestershire | Allens Caravans

 With this in mind, Worcestershire has seen countless settlements erected over the years, but through natural events, many have been lost.
 Despite this, there are several Worcestershire buildings that have been frozen in time, and you can observe the ruins of the past to this day.

 If you’re holidaying in Worcestershire at one of our luxury parks, we would encourage you to get out and explore all this stunning county has to offer, including its vacant buildings.
-Should you choose to holiday with Allens Caravans and venture offsite for a day of historical learning, here are some of the top derelict buildings in Worcestershire for you to explore.
+Should you choose to holiday with Allens Caravans and venture offsite for a day of historical learning, here are some of the top abandoned buildings in Worcestershire for you to explore.

-Many different families inherited ownership of the property, with the last owner being Sir Herbert Smith who took over the impressive mansion in 1920.
+Many different families inherited ownership of the property, with the last owner being Sir Herbert Smith, who took over the impressive mansion in 1920.
 By this point, many modifications had been made to the property, creating an amalgamation of different historical periods reflected in all corners of the building.

 The grand walls held parties and balls galore, with the finest aristocrats and socialites in England congregating frequently.
 The heyday of Witley Court soon ended, though, and some might say in good time.

-Sadly, there was a big fire in 1937 which tore through the mansion and left it in ruins, never to be repaired.
+Sadly, there was a big fire in 1937, which tore through the mansion and left it in ruins, never to be repaired.
 Luckily, the shell of the property survived, although it has not been restored.
 Nowadays, English Heritage has worked to restore the gardens of the mansion, though the interior remains untouched.
 Despite this, it makes for an excellent day out as you can see what once was one of the greatest mansions in all of England.

 QinetiQ Building